venndr/torch/README.md

 **Example**

-We have a `Accounts.User` model that `has_many :credentials, Accounts.Credential` and we want to support filtering users by `credentials.email`.
+We have an `Accounts.User` model that `has_many :credentials, Accounts.Credential` and we want to support filtering and paginating users by `credentials.email`.

 1. Add Torch pagination to the `Accounts` domain: